IasonArgyrakis/epignosis-challenge-3/README.md

-How to start the app
+#How to start the app

- you need php , composer , docker installed
+ You need php , composer , docker installed

 `